aerogear/modern-appdev-workshop/README.md

 8. Run `npm run start` to start the server

-9. Server will be ready at http://localhost:4000/graphql
+9. The server will be ready at http://localhost:4000/graphql

-10. Server offers the playground as way to interact with its API.
+10. The server offers the playground as a way to interact with its API.
-It is loaded with example queries that can be used to access data through the playground and execute GraphQL queries - createTask, updateTask etc.
+It is loaded with example queries that can be used to access data and execute GraphQL queries - createTask, updateTask etc.
 Please try to execute some operations directly in the server.

-Playground will also offer documentation for all available operations that we can replicate back to server
+The Playground also offers documentation for all available operations that we can replicate back to server.
+This is automatically generated from the GraphQL Schema.

-### B) Bulding Your first GraphQL Client with React, GraphQL and AeroGear DataSync
+## 2. Bulding Your first GraphQL Client with React, GraphQL and AeroGear DataSync

-Server side template comes with client folder that will contain React.js project boilerplate.
-We have initialized project using create-react-app and applied following projects
+The server side template has a `client` folder that contains a sample React project.
+It was bootstrapped using `create-react-app` and has some additional technologies:

 - React.js TypeScript template
 - *AeroGear Voyager Client* that will offer *Data Synchronization* and *Conflict resolution*.
 - *Uniforms* - Library for building GraphQL forms based on GraphQL schema.

-#### Steps
+### Steps

 1. Navigate to `./client`
 2. Install required dependencies for the project